PaddleOCR-VL Usage Tutorial¶

 - vLLM compatibility note: Although vLLM can be launched on NVIDIA GPUs with CC 7.x such as T4/V100, timeout or OOM issues may occur, and its use is not recommended.

-- vLLM, SGLang, and FastDeploy cannot run natively on Windows or macOS.
+- vLLM, SGLang, and FastDeploy cannot run natively on Windows.
 Please use the Docker images we provide.

-Since different hardware requires different dependencies, if your hardware meets the requirements in the table above, please refer to the following table for the corresponding tutorial to configure your environment:
+Since different hardware requires different dependencies, if your hardware meets the requirements in the table above, please refer to the following table for the corresponding usage tutorial:

 |---|---|